Jack Ireland: Personal

 He was born 26 August 1999.
 He grew up in Newcastle, New South Wales.
-He moved to Gladstone, QLD in 2013 and attended Gladstone State High School.
+He moved to Gladstone, Queensland in 2013 and attended Gladstone State High School.
 Jack moved to Brisbane in 2016 and attended his final school year via Brisbane Distance Education.

 Swimming career

 Ireland started swimming at Floraville Public School in Newcastle, New South Wales.
 He is classified as a S14 swimmer.
 At the age of thirteen, he moved to Gladstone QLD with his family and joined Gladstone Gladiators Swim Club.
 In 2016, he relocated to the Brisbane suburb of St Lucia, to be coached by David Heyden at the University of Queensland Swim Club.
 Jack made his international debut in 2017 at the Para World Series In Indianapolis.
 In 2018, he competed at the Para Pan Pac Championships in Cairns as part of the Australia A Team.
 2019 saw him selected as an Australian Dolphin #P304.
 At his first major international competition - 2019 World Para Swimming Championships, London, he finished 8th in the Men's 200m freestyle S14 final.